alanmbarr/machinelearningdotnet/slides/index.md

 # Tools

-- Any language, many tutorial often use R or Python
+- Any language, many tutorials often use R or Python
 - Data Frame library to ease data exploration
 - In .Net: Accord Framework